Overview

-The rail-trail, opened in 2016, follows the southern section of old railbed laid by the Belfast & Moosehead Lake Railroad, a historic short line railroad that operated over 33 miles from Belfast to Burnham beginning in 1871 until 2007.
+The rail trail opened in 2016, follows the southern section of the old railbed laid by the Belfast & Moosehead Lake Railroad, a historic short-line railroad that operated over 33 miles from Belfast to Burnham beginning in 1871 until 2007.
 Most of the corridor, north of the trail, is an excursion and tourist train still named the Belfast & Moosehead Lake Railroad.

 A good place to start is the northern trailhead on Oak Hill Road, adjacent to the City Point Central Railroad Museum.
 Located in a vintage late-19th-century railroad station, the museum serves as the depot for the excursion train.
 Some of the rolling stock in use include electric locomotives, an observation car, a Pullman car, a coach/café car, and a caboose.
 The trailhead also is the terminus of the 47-mile Hills to Sea Trail, a walking path that heads west to the town of Unity.

-Heading south on the Passy Rail Trail, you’ll come to a bridge across a narrow section of the Passagassawakeag River in 0.4 mile.
+Heading south on the Passy Rail Trail, the trail comes to a bridge across a narrow section of the Passagassawakeag River in 0.4 miles.
 The 92-acre Head of Tide Preserve just west of the trail after crossing the bridge marks the end of the river’s tidal zone.
 A couple of loop trails pass through the woods and along the river.

 The trail runs alongside City Point Road for the next mile with some clear views of the river.
 Keep your eyes open for seals running the tide in the river and nesting eagles and ospreys in the woods along the shoreline.
-About 1.3 miles from the trailhead, you’ll come to a parking lot.
+About 1.3 miles from the trailhead, the route comes to a parking lot.
 The 8-acre Stephenson Preserve, with a loop trail heading uphill, is located just north of here on City Point Road.

 Lovely, flat, well kept.
 I started a bit further back at the Belfast Boathouse, walked all the way out and back for almost 6 miles.